Written by Boroondara Osteopathy

 You may have also heard of plantar fasciitis which refers to inflammation in the plantar fascia which is a piece of tissues that sits in the bottom of our feet.

 There are two main muscles that work extra hard when wearing thongs, the big muscle at the front of the shin right beside the tibia bone (shin bone) is called the “tibialis anterior”.
-Its partner in crime runs further along the outside of the lower leg, its called the “Peroneus longus” muscle.
+Its partner in crime runs along the outside of the lower leg, its called the “Peroneus longus” muscle.
 These muscles attach to different sides underneath the foot, and they act like stirrups around the ankle and foot.
-The tibialis anterior pulls the foot up and turns the bottom of the foot to look inwards, it also acts like a brake to slow the opposite direction.
+The tibialis anterior pulls the foot up and turns the bottom of the foot to look inwards, it also acts like a break to slow the opposite direction.
 The Peroneus longus pull the foot down and turn the bottom of the foot outwards, it acts like a brake to slow the opposite directions.

-Because thongs don’t have any arch support which we might be used to in supportive shoes, the muscles are trying their best to support a good pronation by either acting like a break when the arch is flattening or trying to pull the arch back up when the foot is to flat or over-pronated.
-The plantar fascia is being stretched and shortened a lot more if the foot is overpronating without when wearing thongs which causes the pain on the bottom of the foot.
+Because thongs don’t have any arch support which we might be used to in supportive shoes, the muscles are trying their best to support good mobility by either acting like a brake when the arch is flattening or trying to pull the arch back up when the foot stays too flat.
+And in the case of plantar fasciitis, the foot is being stretched and shortened a lot more if the foot is rolling in when wearing thongs which causes the pain on the bottom of the foot.

 If you’re walking a lot when wearing thongs, the muscles will be under lots of strain trying to help the foot with mobility and this can causes tightness in the legs and feet.